Awimmer2/Music-Night/FuturePlan.md

 - Allowing users to leave simple ratings or comments on songs/albums.

 ## 4. Implement Top Songs Weekly
-- Just shows Top 10 Songs of that week globally.
+- Just shows Top 10 or 20 Songs of that week globally.
+We want to fetch the songs from spotify or any other music streaming app later on for easier implementation.

 ## 5. Playlists for different occasions
 - Making playlists that fit the right mood

 ## 6. Song Recommendation
 - Recommends the user songs of the specific genre they would like.